Elpeaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To switch the current user to the user
+To print the effective username of th user